 If my loved one committed suicide, can they still have a Catholic funeral?

 We're so sorry for your loss.
-In many cases of suicide due to situations other than physician-assisted suicide, it is possible for the person to receive a Catholic funeral.
+In some cases of suicide (due to situations other than physician-assisted suicide), it is possible for the person to receive a Catholic funeral.
 Please contact your local pastor or deacon to discuss the situation with them.

 What do we believe about refugees and immigration?

-You might be surprised to learn that for Catholics, issues surrounding refugees and immigration are considered Pro-Life issues, but we believe in the dignity of all humans from conception to natural death.
+You might be surprised to learn that for Catholics issues surrounding refugees and immigration are considered Pro-Life issues.
+However, since we believe in the dignity of all humans from conception to natural death, policies concerning refugees and immigrants fall within the purview of Pro-Life beliefs.
 When we consider refugees and immigrants, we should always ask, "does this policy respect the dignity of the people involved?"
+The same is true for policies concerning the homeless, elderly, or anyone else in need of assistance.

 I'm Catholic, but I don't support the Church's teachings on Pro-Life issues.

 Thank you for taking the time to read through what Catholics believe about these sometimes difficult issues.
 Hopefully it was educational and helps you on your faith journey.
-Hopefully, you can see that being Pro-Life isn't a pick one issue and forget the rest system; it's a deeply held belief concerning every facet of human life.
+At the end of the day, being Pro-Life isn't a pick one issue and forget the rest system; it's a deeply held belief concerning every facet of human life.
 If you are Catholic and struggling with the teachings of the Church, we suggest that you sincerely pray about them.
 You can also reach out to your local pastor or deacon with questions.